Justine Henin: One-handed (topspin) backhand

-In an era where two-handed backhands had become increasingly more popular due to their greater power and control, albeit at the expense of reach and shot variety, Henin possessed one of the best one-handed backhands in tennis.
-Her one-handed topspin backhand was particularly celebrated because it contained both unmatched power and accuracy, two factors many juniors may find challenging to acquire earlier in their development and thus have driven a good number of them, especially girls, to choose playing two-handed backhands.
-Additionally, Henin's one-handed backhand also enabled her to play with not only more reach but also more variety in her shots (e.g. slices instead of topspin etc.) as the situation required.
-John McEnroe has called Henin's backhand "the best in men's or women's tennis."
+In a period where two-handed backhands were common in professional tennis, what distinguished Henin was her use of a one-handed backhand.
+The advantage of a one-handed backhands is that it has more reach, can be varied, and can produce spin on the ball.
+John McEnroe called Henin's one-handed backhand "the best in men's or women's tennis.

 Volleying ability

 Henin, who had always been considered one of the better volleyers on tour —a player with an all court game — soon established herself as one of the best in the modern era.
 Two-time US Open Champion Tracy Austin commented, "At the net she's quite comfortable displaying excellent technique.
 She knows where to position herself—a contrast to many other players who get up to the net and look like a deer in headlights."
 Renowned tennis coach Nick Bollettieri included Henin as one of the few female tennis players he regarded as being a successful volleyer and an adept serve-and-volleyer, alongside the likes of Martina Navratilova and Jana Novotná.